 Bring out your dead

-The usual mistake that people make when cleaning their garden is to think they only need to take out the weeds.
+The usual mistake that people make when cleaning their garden is to think they only need to take out the weeds with a garden weeder.
 They leave all kind of garden debris, including branches and fallen leaves because it’s well-known that everything that’s not a plastic bag will decompose.
 You should always get rid of every dead or dying plant – you have a garden, not a cemetery.

 Plants can affect each other’s growth because some nutrients lost by one plant can be replenished by another one.
 Use that ‛friendship’ to engage in companion planting and let the plants take on the part of work.
 Some combinations can even result in keeping the pests away effectively.